Neil Cicierega

-Neil Stephen Cicierega (/ˌsɪsəˈriːgə/ SISS-ə-REE-gə; born August 23, 1986) is an American comedian, actor, filmmaker, singer, YouTuber, musician, songwriter, puppeteer, artist, and animator.
-He is known as the creator of a genre of Flash animation he termed "Animutation", the Harry Potter puppet parody series Potter Puppet Pals, and several music albums under the name Lemon Demon.
-He also released a series of mashup albums under his own name that have since gained a cult following.
+Neil Stephen Cicierega (/ˌsɪsəˈriːgə/ SISS-ə-REE-gə; born August 23, 1986) is an American musician, filmmaker, YouTuber, and animator.
+He is known as the creator of Potter Puppet Pals, "The Ultimate Showdown of Ultimate Destiny", and various music albums under the name Lemon Demon, along with a series of mashup albums under his own name.

-Early life

-Neil Stephen Cicierega was born in Boston, Massachusetts, on August 23, 1986.
-His father was a programmer, which meant he was surrounded by computers while growing up.
-He has a brother and two sisters.
-His sister, Emmy, went on to become a storyboard artist for animated series such as Gravity Falls, The Owl House, and the reboot of DuckTales.
-At a young age, Cicierega started using a simplistic game developing program named Klik & Play.
-Beginning in the fourth grade, his parents homeschooled him and his siblings.
-He continued making amateur games, and began creating digital music to feature in them; he soon shared his music online through MP3.com under the name Trapezoid, which was later renamed to the anagram "Deporitaz" at the behest of another band already named Trapezoid.
-He also began composing MIDI music fragments that were referenced in his later works.

 Career

 Animutation

 Cicierega was first known for a series of dadaist or surrealist Flash animations he termed "Animutation".
 Animutations feature arbitrary, nonsensical scenes and pop culture imagery and are typically set to novelty or foreign music, often from the Japanese version of Pokémon.